 - iv) Click the Rule Splitter component to get the tabs containing the component properties. - v) The Basic Information tab opens by default. - a.
 Select an Invocation type from the drop-down menu to confirm the running mode of the reader component.
 Select 'Real-Time' or 'Batch' from the drop-down menu. - b.
 Deployment Type: It displays the deployment type for the component.
-This field comes pre-selected. - c.
+This field comes preselected. - c.
 Container Image Version: It displays the image version for the docker container.
-This field comes pre-selected. - vi) Open the Meta Information tab and configure the required information: - vii) Select the Number of Outputs from the drop-down menu.
+This field comes pre-selected. - d.
+Failover Event: Select a failover Event from the drop-down menu.

-viii) Based on the No. of Outputs the Rule Splitter component gets the output nodes.
+- vi) Open the Meta Information tab and configure the required information: - vii) Select the Number of Outputs from the drop-down menu.

-ix) Connect the output events to the Rule Splitter and create a workflow as given below:
+- viii) Based on the No. of Outputs the Rule Splitter component gets the output nodes. - ix) Connect the output events to the Rule Splitter and create a workflow as given below:

 - x) Open the 'Meta Information' tab and provide the connection-specific details. - xi) Configure the 'Event Relation' fields. - i.
 Column Name- Provide a name for the column - ii.
-Condition Select a condition from the provided options - iii.
+Condition- Select a condition from the provided options - iii.
 Value- Enter a defining value for the column - iv.
 Data Type (String/Integer/Double/Date) - v.
-Rule Condition (AND/OR) - xii) Click the 'Save Component in Storage' icon after providing the required information.
+Rule Condition (AND/OR) - xii) Click the 'Save Component in Storage' cicon after providing the required information.